-In December 2017, the Company entered into an agreement pursuant to which the Company agreed to grant 12,500 shares of restricted stock to one of its consultants in consideration of services to be rendered.
-The restricted stock fully vested upon completion of services.
-On February 28, 2018, the Company issued 12,500 shares of restricted stock, which was valued at approximately \$22,750.
+In December 2017, the Company entered into an agreement with a consulting firm pursuant to which the Company agreed to grant 12,500 shares of restricted stock, which fully vested in February 2018 upon completion of services.
+In June 2018, the Company granted the consulting firm an additional 16,666 shares of restricted stock which was fully vested.
+The 29,166 shares of restricted stock issued by the Company was valued at approximately \$46,250.
 The fair value of the restricted stock was determined using the Company's closing stock price on the vesting date.
+Furthermore, in June 2018, the Company agreed that at the end of December 2018, provided that the agreement has not been terminated earlier by either party, Capricor will issue 4,166 shares of restricted stock for each full month during which services were performed.